dejandrazenovic/GrindCPU/README.md

   * Internal 12v power supply for the Arduino
   * Autopurge to catch "popcorning" beans?
 * 2.0
-  * Hack into the speed control for the motor using a digital potentiometer.
+  * Hack into the internal speed adjustment for the motor using a digital potentiometer